michelp/pgsodium/README.md

 *by key id*.
 This id (type `bigint`) can then be stored *instead of the derived key*.

+Another advanced feature of pgsodium is [Transparent Column Encryption](#transparent-column-encryption) which can automatically encrypt and decrypt one or more columns of data in a table.

 pgsodium provides some convenience roles that can be used to enforce access to polymorphic functions for encrypting either with a bytekey or a key id.
 For example, as a database superuser (or if you have the